How to Use the Glycemic Load Calculator

 Why is Glycemic Load more accurate than Glycemic Index?

-Glycemic Index (GI) only measures how *fast* a carbohydrate raises blood sugar, but it ignores the *quantity* of carbohydrates in a serving.
-Glycemic Load (GL) is more accurate because it multiplies the GI by the actual amount of carbs you eat, giving you a real-world number that reflects the true impact on your blood sugar.
+GI ignores the *quantity* of carbohydrates.
+GL is more accurate because it multiplies the GI by the actual amount of carbs you eat, giving you a real-world number of blood sugar impact.

 What is a good daily Glycemic Load target?

-For most people aiming for stable blood sugar and weight management, a total daily Glycemic Load under 100 is considered ideal.
-This is best achieved by ensuring individual meals have a GL of 20 or less.
+For most people aiming for stable blood sugar, a total daily Glycemic Load under 100 is considered ideal.

 Do foods without carbs have a Glycemic Load?

-No. The Glycemic Load formula requires carbohydrates as an input.
-Therefore, foods with zero or negligible carbs—like meat, fish, eggs, and pure fats like olive oil or butter—do not have a GI value and their GL is always zero.
-They are excellent for adding to meals to lower the total GL.
+No. Foods with zero carbs—like meat, fish, eggs, and pure fats—do not have a GI value and their GL is always zero.

 Important Medical Disclaimer